 Downsizing homes - big decision.

 Your kids have grown and flown the coop, and you don't need the hassle anymore of keeping all the unused rooms clean.
-Thus, you can pretty much rope off those rooms.
 Maybe a couple of the bedrooms formerly occupied by the kids have been re-purposed as a hobby and/or small TV room.
 But it doesn't make any sense to abandon your spacious basement recreation room or main floor family room in favour of a tiny upstairs den.
 It's such a long trek to the fridge!
 And who needs 3 bathrooms?
 Regularly living in only 3 rooms - bedroom, kitchen and family room - out of 6 or more rooms, plus a finished recreation room, no longer makes any sense.

 After decades of lawn-mowing, feeding, weeding and fertilizing, along